The Bulletin: Protiviti’s Review of Corporate Governance

 - Competitors issuing voluntary reports.
 As more companies report voluntarily, peers will have to consider whether to follow suit.
 The SASB provides useful examples of companies reporting in accordance with its standards at www.sasb.org/company-use/ to illustrate the transparency and impact of such reports on risk management, long-term performance and brand image.

 - Securities and Exchange Commission (SEC) mandates.
-As noted above, the SEC has been petitioned to standardise and mandate ESG disclosures.
+As noted above, the SEC has been petitioned to standardize and mandate ESG disclosures.
 However, to date the Commission has been content to let market forces determine what issuers report.

 - Attestation of selected sustainability information is increasing.
 In 2017, the American Institute of Certified Public Accountants (AICPA) issued attestation standards in response to increasing stakeholder expectations and more companies reporting on ESG performance.17 The AICPA’s intent is to add transparency and credibility to sustainability reports, with the resulting increase in reliability and trust.
-The guidance is framework-agnostic and emphasises that companies must disclose the suitable criteria they use in presenting sustainability information.
+The guidance is framework-agnostic and emphasizes that companies must disclose the suitable criteria they use in presenting sustainability information.
 Attestation has a long way to go in North America, as it continues to lag the EU in the number of externally assured reports.
-While attest fees may be a potential barrier (at least initially), management should consider the viability of a cost-benefit assessment that weighs the cost of attestation against the favorable impact on the company’s ESG rating and related effect on market capitalisation.
+While attest fees may be a potential barrier (at least initially), management should consider the viability of a cost-benefit assessment that weighs the cost of attestation against the favorable impact on the company’s ESG rating and related effect on market capitalization.
 Therefore, voluntary use of attestation services is a key factor to watch.

 - Pressure from activist shareholders.
 Pressure comes in many forms.
 For example, activists apply pressure on board composition and management incentives in the proxy process.
 They also use ESG screening criteria to drive investment decisions within their portfolios.
 Institutional investors (e.g., BlackRock, Vanguard) are communicating pointed messages to boards and CEOs regarding the importance of ESG-related issues and, in particular, climate change.
 It bears watching their actions closely to see whether their bite matches their bark.

 - Convergence of frameworks.
 Because the SASB standards are specifically tailored to U.S. companies and SEC filings, it is likely that they will continue to gain traction in the United States.
 But there are other frameworks in use, such as the GRI standards.
-The effort to harmonise frameworks and metrics is important to achieving a level of standardisation that fosters comparability.
+The effort to harmonize frameworks and metrics is important to achieving a level of standardization that fosters comparability.
 Progress on this front can raise the level of investor interest further.

 - Disruptive industry developments.
 Royal Dutch Shell’s decision is an example of an industry-first commitment to link incentive compensation to climate change.
 The automobile industry investing heavily in hybrid and electric cars and its attendant effects on the oil and gas and power industries is another.